lpaolini/Striptease/README.md

 - It's an extremely capable Arduino-compatible board, running an ARM Cortex-M7 at 600 MHz with a float point math unit, 64 & 32 bits;
 - It can be combined with the [Audio Adapter Board by PJRC](https://www.pjrc.com/store/teensy3_audio.html) for audio I/O and processing;
-- It comes with a large set of libraries including two amazing ones by Paul Stoffregen (Audio and WS2812Serial), described below;
+- It comes with a large set of libraries including two great ones by Paul Stoffregen (Audio and WS2812Serial), described below;
 - It's relatively cheap, compared to what it offers.

 I guess it can work on Teensy 3 too, but I could not verify as I don't own this board (and the corresponding Audio Adapter Board).